gourie/kaggle_inclass/README.md

 ## step0: complete prerequisites
-1. Create a kaggle account (if you don't have one yet, note that new users have to pass a few verification steps before all functions in Kaggle work).
+1. Create a kaggle account (if you don't have one yet, note that new users have to pass a few verification steps before all functions in kaggle work).
 2. Find the url of the kaggle inClass competition in the Toledo *Assignment*.
 3. Download the template notebook from Toledo.